Lutir/preparation/README.md

 - Website at <a href="http://lutir.github.io" target="_blank">`Github`</a>
 - LinkedIn at <a href="https://www.linkedin.com/in/ritul-jain" target="_blank">`Ritul Jain`</a>
 - Don't forget to **star** this repo!

-### This is the first time I have written a readme.md, hope it helps!